 At Duke Behavioral Health North Durham, patients and their families experience a seamless continuum of care by a multidisciplinary team of providers.
 We’re proud that the Duke University Health System made this important investment in behavioral health and in our community.

-“This new facility will enable us to increase access to top-notch integrated behavioral health care for people in our community, as well as provide a beautiful space to welcome our patients and their loved ones.”
+“This facility enables us to increase access to top-notch integrated behavioral health care for people in our community, as well as provide a beautiful space to welcome our patients and their loved ones.”

 —Moira Rynn, MD, Chair, Psychiatry & Behavioral Sciences